-The demonstrations began in protest over crime, inflation and product shortages.
-Accusations of police abuse during the unrest quickly became another motivation for the protests, which have nonetheless waned in recent weeks.
+The demonstrations began in protest against crime, inflation and product shortages.
+Accusations of police abuse during the unrest quickly became another motivation for the protests, which have nevertheless waned in recent weeks.

-Maduro appears to have weathered the worst, however, and shows no sign of stepping down or being pushed from office.
+Maduro appears to have weathered the worst and shows no sign of stepping down or being pushed from office.

-(Reporting by Brian Ellsworth Editing by W Simon)
+(Reporting by Brian Ellsworth.
+Editing by W Simon and Andre Grenon)